boazbk/crypto/lec_14_zero_knowledge.md

 While this is not necessarily always the case, in our setting, we can always think of the length of the proof as an extra input, but it's convenient to think of it as simply being contained in the statement.   -->

 To achieve the notion of zero knowledge proofs, Goldwasser and Micali had to consider a generalization of proofs from static sequences of symbols to _interactive probabilistic protocols_ between a prover and a verifier.
-Lets start with an informal example:
+Let's start with an informal example.
+The vast majority of humans have three types of cone cells in their eyes.
+This is the reason why [we perceive the sky as blue](http://www.patarnott.com/atms749/pdf/blueSkyHumanResponse.pdf) (see also [this](https://www.forbes.com/sites/briankoberlein/2017/01/11/earths-skies-are-violet-we-just-see-them-as-blue/#33aaaf0f735f)), despite its color being quite a different spectrum than the blue of the rainbow, is that the projection of the sky's color to our cones is closest to the projection of blue.
+It has been suggested that a tiny fraction of the human population might have four functioning cones (in fact, only women, as it would require two X chromosomes and a certain mutation).
+How would a person _prove_ to another that she is a in fact such a [tetrachromat](https://en.wikipedia.org/wiki/Tetrachromacy) ?

+>___Proof of tetrachromacy:__
+>
+>Suppose that Alice is a tetrachromat and can distinguish between the colors of two pieces of plastic that would be identical to a trichromat.
+She wants to prove to a trichromat Bob that the two pieces are not identical.
+She can do this as follows:
+>
->Suppose that Alice is a [tetrachormat](https://en.wikipedia.org/wiki/Tetrachromacy) and can distinguish between the color of two pieces of plastic that are otherwise identical.
-How can she prove this to Bob?
-Here is one protocol.
-They will repeat the following experiment: Alice turns her back and Bob tosses a coin and with probability 1/2 leaves the pieces as they are, and with probability 1/2 switches the right piece with the left piece.
+Alice and Bob will repeat the following experiment $n$ times: Alice turns her back and Bob tosses a coin and with probability 1/2 leaves the pieces as they are, and with probability 1/2 switches the right piece with the left piece.
 Alice needs to guess whether Bob switched the pieces or not.
+>
-If she is always successful after $n$ repetition then Bob will have $1-2^{-n}$ confidence that the pieces are truly different.
+If Alice is  successful in all of the $n$ repetitions then Bob will have $1-2^{-n}$ confidence that the pieces are truly different.

-Now consider a more "mathematical" example along similar lines.
+We now consider a more "mathematical" example along similar lines.
 Recall that if $x$ and $m$ are numbers then we say that $x$ is a _quadratic residue_ modulo $m$ if there is some $s$ such that $x=s^2 \pmod{m}$.
 Let us define the function $NQR(m,x)$ to output $1$ if and only if $x \neq s^2 \pmod{m}$ for every $s \in \{0,\ldots, m-1\}$.
 There is a very simple way to prove statements of the form "$NQR(m,x)=0$": just give out $s$.